awsdocs/aws-systems-manager-user-guide/doc_source/create-patching-configuration.md

 # Create a Patching Configuration \(Console\)<a name="create-patching-configuration"></a>

 A patching configuration defines a unique patching operation\.
-The configuration specifies the instances for patching, which patch baseline is to be applied, the schedule for patching, and the Maintenance Window that the configuration is to be associated with\.
+The configuration specifies the instances for patching, which patch baseline is to be applied, the schedule for patching, and the maintenance window that the configuration is to be associated with\.

 **Note**
-Most patching use cases benefit from patching instances on a schedule with a Maintenance Window, but you can also run a one\-time patching operation manually without a Maintenance Window\.
+Most patching use cases benefit from patching instances on a schedule with a maintenance window, but you can also run a one\-time patching operation manually without a maintenance window\.

-To minimize the impact on your server availability, we recommend that you configure a Maintenance Window to execute patching during times that won't interrupt your business operations\.
-For more information about Maintenance Windows, see [AWS Systems Manager Maintenance Windows](systems-manager-maintenance.md)\.
+To minimize the impact on your server availability, we recommend that you configure a maintenance window to run patching during times that won't interrupt your business operations\.
+For more information about maintenance windows, see [AWS Systems Manager Maintenance Windows](systems-manager-maintenance.md)\.

-If you plan to add the patching configuration to a Maintenance Window, you must first configure roles and permissions for Maintenance Windows before beginning this procedure\.
+If you plan to add the patching configuration to a maintenance window, you must first configure roles and permissions for Maintenance Windows before beginning this procedure\.
 For more information, see [Controlling Access to Maintenance Windows](sysman-maintenance-permissions.md)\.

 **To create a patching configuration \(console\)**